 🥶 Want to get old items removed but don’t want to venture out into the cold?
 Consider hiring us for your no-contact junk removal!
 We haul it all away in any weather so that you can stay warm.

 6. Inspect the HVAC System

-Making sure the HVAC (heating, ventilation, and air conditioning) system is running efficiently and securely.
+Make sure the HVAC (heating, ventilation, and air conditioning) system is running efficiently and securely.
 You can either hire someone to do it or if you’re confident you’ll do a thorough job, just do it yourself.
-This will make sure you’re not only safe but that your house isn’t wasting energy while trying to keep you nice and toasty.
+These tips for winterizing your home will make sure you’re not only safe but that your house isn’t wasting energy while trying to keep you nice and toasty.

 When inspecting your HVAC system make sure you: